SasmithaDasanayaka/Lane-marking-Object-detecction/README.md

 3. Use gaussian filter, median filter and mean filter to filter noise in the image
 4. Detect edges using Canny edge detector
 5. Detect the road-lane markings from the edge-detected image using Hough Transform
-6. Superimpose the lane markings in RED colour
+6. Superimpose the lane markings in RED color
 7. Segment the image using region-growing algorithm